 Unless you have a background in web development, if and when your site throws a technical tantrum, you may struggle to remedy it.
 While it’s important to take the time to get to grips with your platform’s service, it’s a wise idea to secure specialist support you can depend on at short notice.

 Most platforms, unless on subscription, will require regular updates to ensure they’re performing optimally and are fully secure.
 Again a specialist will be able to take care of this for you.

 Here at Resolution, our talented team of developers and designers have many years’ experience in building sophisticated ecommerce sites.
-Recent examples include the advanced selling platform we created for Epigenetics, a brand with global reach, a beautiful website and shop for Roebuck Estates, and a multi-functional site for Tiling Supplies Direct.
+Recent examples include a multi-functional site for Hug Pet Food, the advanced selling platform we created for Epigenetics, a brand with global reach, and a beautiful website and shop for Roebuck Estates.